A Convenient Way to Provide for Others

 - The full amount—Because life insurance gifts are generally not subject to estate taxes or probate costs, your charitable beneficiary receives all the proceeds you designate.

-Always check with your advisors for possibility and exact amount of tax deductions and other applicable state laws and regulations before you plan.
+Always check with your advisors for availability and the exact amount of tax deductions and other applicable state laws and regulations before you plan.

 Please let us know if we can provide additional information to you or your advisors about the many benefits of giving life insurance.